mu-editor/pup/docs/source/development.rst

 ==================  ================================================================================
 :guilabel:`NEXT`    Issues and Pull Requests that will be included in the next release.
-:guilabel:`DEFER`   Issues and Pull Requests that will be worked on, but will not be included in the next release.
+:guilabel:`LATER`   Issues and Pull Requests that will be worked on, but will not be included in the next release.
 :guilabel:`TBD`     Issues and Pull Requests that will not be worked on until future decision.
 ==================  ================================================================================

 .. note::
-    Unassigned Issues and Pull Requests will be assigned to the :guilabel:`TBD` milestone.
+    Unassigned Issues will be assigned to the :guilabel:`TBD` milestone.

 At release time:

 * The :guilabel:`NEXT` milestone is renamed to the release version and closed.
-* A new :guilabel:`NEXT` milestone is created, with no associated Issues or Pull Requests.
+* A new :guilabel:`NEXT` milestone is created, with no associated Issues.

 Issues and Labels
 ^^^^^^^^^^^^^^^^^

-All development issues will be `labelled <https://github.com/mu-editor/pup/labels>`_ one of:
+Development issues are used to describe, specify, discuss, evaluate, and track ideas on proposed changes to ``pup``, and will be `labelled <https://github.com/mu-editor/pup/labels>`_ one of:

 ======================= =================================================================================
 :guilabel:`enhancement` Describing a new feature or capability.